Cyrus Nowrasteh: Political orientation

 Nowrasteh received criticism from conservatives for an alleged "liberal bias" in his Showtime film, The Day Reagan Was Shot.
 Former Reagan National Security Advisor, Richard Allen, led the charge with a piece in The Wall Street Journal (14 December 2001), accusing Nowrasteh and Executive Producer Oliver Stone of "yet another dubious Oliver Stone production" and referring to it as "The Day They Shot the Truth."
 Mr. Allen based his piece on tapes he had kept from that day, releasing only six minutes to support his position.
 Nowrasteh responded in the Los Angeles Times (24 December 2001) and a letter to the editor in the Wall Street Journal (2 January 2002), "the clear solution is to have Allen release the entire unedited tape and allow anyone to make the comparisons and draw whatever conclusions seem warranted."
 Nowrasteh concluded his Los Angeles Times piece by writing, "The Day Reagan Was Shot provides the first-ever dramatization of a constitutional crisis and government cover-up (both amply supported by facts) and the threat they pose to a nation when a president becomes incapacitated.
 This is important and relevant and raises issues that should be discussed openly."

 Los Angeles Times TV critic Howard Rosenberg, in a review entitled, "Film on Reagan Shooting Plays Loose With Facts," wrote that Nowraseth's script "in some key areas collides head-on with other accounts."
 Rosenberg added:

 In the movie, also, the perceived Soviet nuclear threat turns out to be a harmless simulation by the North American Aerospace Defense Command.
 However, NORAD conducted no such operations that day, [national security advisor Richard V.] Allen says in one of the documentaries.
 When apprised of that, Nowrasteh said he had based that part of his script on "circumstantial" evidence.

 As for the hospital intruder who reaches Reagan's bedside, Nowrasteh said he's certain that happened and that he read of it in Washingtonian magazine.
 Even if didn't happen, though, it plays well, which is all that really matters.

-Nowrasteh was likewise criticized by liberals for an alleged "conservative bias" in his controversial ABC docudrama The Path to 9/11, which he wrote and co-produced.
-Nowrasteh describes himself as more libertarian than either conservative or liberal.